thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 To upgrade BBQ, remove old version and replace with new version.
 Or just click "Update" from the Plugins screen and let WordPress do it for you automatically.
 Nothing else needs done.

+Note: uninstalling/deleting the plugin via the WP Plugins screen results in the removal of all settings and email data from the WP database.

 == Screenshots ==

-Sorry, there are no screenshots for BBQ!
+There are no screenshots for BBQ!
 Everything is done behind the scenes.

 The free version of BBQ is strictly plug-n-play, set-it-and-forget-it, with no settings to configure whatsoever.
 Just install, activate, and enjoy better security and robust protection against malicious requests.